larastudio/stedding/README.md

 ## Remote Server Preparations
 To run Ansible Playbooks properly on Ubuntu 16.0.4 we need to setup a sudo user and make sure Python and some other packages are available so Ansible can run.
 The setting up of a sudo user and adding of the SSH keys for it can be done following the instructions below.
 In the future we will integrate this in a shell script.

+*NB* Adding Sudo user is in progress in the Playbooks

 ### Setup Sudo User laravel
 Log into your remote server as root using
 ````